lgatto/TeachingMaterial/04-perf.md

 <!-- - "true" length, actual allocated space (4 bytes) -->
 <!-- - the data (0 bytes in this case) -->

-- How does the memory of a numeric vector grow with it size (say from 0 to 50)?
+- How does the size of a numeric vector grow with it size (say from 0 to 50)?

 <!-- ```{r, eval=FALSE} -->